Home

 11. Disarm Track

-Disarm the track so you don't
+Disarm the track so you don't record over the recording by mistake.

-12. listen to the Recording
+12. Listen to the Recording

-the output from the drop down menu.
+In the tracks Output field select the output from the drop down menu.

 Rewind the track and press play.